nickcharlton/github/README.md

 Lists pull requests where there have been no comments by the original author (but has had at least one comment) for greater than 28 days.

+### `generate_pdf.rb`

+Generates a PDF of all open issues and pull requests, in A6/index card size ready for printing.

 ## Author

 Copyright (c) 2017 Nick Charlton <nick@nickcharlton.net>